Optimal Regularized Online Allocation by Adaptive Re-Solving: Regret Analysis

 Additionally, this stopping time also guarantees that resource depletion will not happen before $\tau$.
 We show that $\tau$ rules out early-stopping so that $\E[T-\tau]=O(\log T)$.
 The following lemmas bound the cumulative dual error and $\E[T-\tau]$.

-\begin{Lemma} Under Assumptions \ref{asm:basic}-\ref{asm:sec-moment}, Algorithm \ref{alg:framework} with selected dual optimizer $\{\mathcal{B}_t\}_{t\ge 1}$ satisfying Condition \ref{condition:conv} achieves
+\begin{lemma} Under Assumptions \ref{asm:basic}-\ref{asm:nondegeneracy:3}, Algorithm \ref{alg:framework} with selected dual optimizer $\{\mathcal{B}_t\}_{t\ge 1}$ satisfying Condition \ref{condition:conv} achieves

-\end{Lemma}
+\end{lemma}

-\begin{Lemma} Under Assumptions \ref{asm:basic}-\ref{asm:sec-moment}, the stopping time (\ref{eq:tau}) of Algorithm \ref{alg:framework} with selected dual optimizer $\{\mathcal{B}_t\}_{t\ge 1}$ satisfying Condition \ref{condition:conv} has
+\begin{lemma} Under Assumptions \ref{asm:basic}-\ref{asm:nondegeneracy:3}, the stopping time (\ref{eq:tau}) of Algorithm \ref{alg:framework} with selected dual optimizer $\{\mathcal{B}_t\}_{t\ge 1}$ satisfying Condition \ref{condition:conv} has

-\end{Lemma}
+\end{lemma}

 These two lemmas play a key role in our regret analysis.
 They are proved by investigating the dynamic behavior of constraints $d_{it}$ for binding and non-binding dimensions, respectively.
 For binding dimensions, we investigate the recurrence relation of $d_{it}$ by leveraging the binding relations.
 For the non-binding dimensions, we exploit the $\delta_d$ gap between $d_{it}$ and average resource consumption.
-Equipped with Lemma~\ref{lemma:alg_conv} and ~\ref{lemma:early_stop}, we now continue sketching the proof of Theorem~\ref{thm:regret_ub}.
-By Proposition~\ref{prop:regret_decomp}, it suffices to bound the three terms there.
+Since the regret is jointly controlled by $\E\sum_{t=1}^{\tau} \norm{\nu_{t-1}-\nu^*}^2$ and $\E(T-\tau)$, we conclude the $O(\log T)$ regret order.
+We defer the detailed proof to Appendix \ref{proof:thm_regret_ub}.